backblaze-b2-samples/ai-agent-demo/README.md

 To use the DeepSeek API, you must [sign up for a DeepSeek account](https://platform.deepseek.com/sign_up) and [create a DeepSeek API key](https://platform.deepseek.com/api_keys).

-Copy `.env.template` to `.env`, then edit it to include your DeepSeek API key:
+Either set an environment variable, or edit your `.env` file:

 ``` dotenv
 DEEPSEEK_API_KEY=<your-deepseek-api-key>